 I first created this blog to motivate myself and in turn hope to motivate others.
-The first time I really competed in a sport properly bar the odd 5km was the London Triathlon in 2011.
+The first time I really competed in a race bar the odd 5km was the London Triathlon in 2011.
 I think I literally woke up one day and decide “yeah I’ll take up 3 sports in one go” and I haven’t stopped since.
 I think in general you take up hobbies for different reasons during certain periods of your life.
 My journey started a year after I finished university and like most people after leaving university you’re thinking what the hell do I want to do with my life?
 I realised I didn’t have any hobbies and I wanted some purpose, something that I could put my all into, something that I could stand up there and say “I did that, I put all that effort in”.
 Not to say that there weren’t other people supporting me along the way.

 When I first started running whilst I was at university I would always run in the dark because I go this wonderful shade of beetroot and I was utterly embarrassed.
 Now I embrace how red I go, that I’m literally sweating from the eyelids as soon as I’m working out which can be a problem as I like to read a book whilst on the turbo trainer (it gets me through the pain).
 I haven’t come from a big sporting background myself but was dragged to a lot of cycling events as a child and I am complete water baby at heart.
-On nights out I literally think I might be Beyoncé and get slightly carried away with myself so I love to dance, I really do not do enough of it.
-What matters to me is just giving it a go and seeing what happens.

 Peace & Love preparedtotri x